Boeing Vertol YUH-61

-The Boeing Vertol YUH-61 (company designation Model 179) was a twin turbine-engined, medium-lift, military assault/utility helicopter.
+The Boeing Vertol YUH-61 (company designation Model 179) is a twin turbine-engined, medium-lift, military assault/utility helicopter.
 The YUH-61 was the runner-up in the United States Army Utility Tactical Transport Aircraft System (UTTAS) competition in the early 1970s to replace the Bell UH-1 Iroquois helicopter.
 At the end of the flyoff program, Sikorsky Aircraft was awarded a contract to develop and build its UH-60A entry.

 Development

 Under a contract awarded in August 1972, Boeing Vertol designed and delivered three prototypes to compete UTTAS program.
 When Boeing Vertol failed to win the Army competition, it pinned its hope on winning civil orders and the US Navy's LAMPS III program.
 In the end, a variant of the Sikorsky design, the SH-60B, won the Navy contract, and the civil orders received were canceled.

 Three aircraft were built and a further two were cancelled and not completed.
 An attack helicopter design, using the YUH-61's dynamic system (engines, rotor systems and gearboxes), was proposed for the Advanced Attack Helicopter (AAH) competition, but did not make the downselect that resulted in the Bell YAH-63 and Hughes YAH-64 being built.
 The Boeing Vertol AAH design was unique in that the crew were seated in a laterally staggered tandem configuration.